Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 The New York Times declared a civil war in Iraq last week.

-When that when that mosque went up, you could they were sick sided.
+When that mosque went up, they were excited.

 They've been predicting and hoping for a civil war.